Tiendil/tiendil-org-content/content/posts/2024-035-ai-notes-2024-prognosis/en.md

 Consequently, this knowledge and these skills are not present in the training data for neural networks in an explicit form.
 Neural networks learn them indirectly, but the results are not the best.

 The lack of knowledge affects the ability of neural networks to provide high-quality answers to deep professional questions.
 I encounter this all the time — LLMs often can’t focus on the right things in their answers and generate correct but completely unnecessary information.
-To focus them, one has to write long introductions with all the context (when it may be enough a few words for collegues), and they don’t always help.
+To focus them, one has to write long introductions with all the context (when it may be enough a few words for colleagues), and they don’t always help.

-The similar logic is valid not only for professional knowledge but also for knowledge about an active project.
+A similar logic is valid not only for professional knowledge but also for knowledge about an active project.
 Most of this knowledge is also in people’s minds in the form of biases, implicit agreements, fantasies, hints, and so on.
 Few people can express it in full text (I can’t), as few people have the time (I don’t) to write an essay that will be outdated in a month.

 Therefore, in the near future, most AI progress will focus on solving very specific and narrowly scoped tasks, with the assumption that professionals will retain control over choosing the direction of work.
 Seasoned professionals will need to retrain to use new tools, while young specialists will have to acquire more product skills than their predecessors needed at the start of their careers.
 And that’s a good thing.